dimadin/gravatar-signup-encouragement/readme.txt

 *   unregistered commenters when they leave text input field for e-mail address
 *   registered commenters to whom their registered e-mail address is checked
+*	unregistered commenters after they post a comment in a dialog, to whom their entered e-mail address is checked
+*	registered commenters after they post a comment in a dialog, to whom their registered e-mail address is checked
+*	registered users in administration notices, to whom their registered e-mail address is checked
+*	registered users in admin bar, to whom their registered e-mail address is checked
 *   registered users on their profile page, to whom their registered e-mail address is checked
 *   users who fill registration form when they leave text input field for e-mail address